robstoll/atrium/README.md

 # How is Atrium different from other Expectation/Assertion Libraries

-The following subsections shall give you a quick overview how Atrium differ from other assertion libraries.
+The following subsections shall give you a quick overview how Atrium differs from other assertion libraries.

 - [Ready to Help](#ready-to-help)
   - [Fluent API with Code Documentation](#1-fluent-api-with-code-documentation)